How to Clean an Air Conditioner Filter

 - Use a screwdriver to open the unit and remove the filter.

-- If your central air filter has been recently cleaned and shows no signs of grime buildup, you can vacuum the surface with the hose attachment to remove any debris.
+- If your central air filter shows no signs of grime buildup, you can use the hose attachment from your vacuum cleaner or use a handheld vacuum to remove any debris.

 - If the vacuum hose doesn’t remove the buildup, you will need to wash it.

-- Fill a sink with one part water and one part white vinegar, and then allow your HVAC filter to soak in the solution for one hour.
+- For a deeper cleaning, fill a sink with one part water and one part white vinegar, and then allow your HVAC filter to soak in the solution for one hour.

 - Rinse it off with fresh water and let it fully dry before returning it to your AC unit.

 - If the filter is too large to fit in your sink, you can also wash it with a garden hose outside.
-Be sure to lower the water pressure, so you don’t accidentally damage the filter.
+Do not use a pressurized setting on your hose so you don’t accidentally damage the filter.